cosmos/developer-portal/hands-on-exercise/1-native/5-add-query.md

 ---
-title: "Add your first query"
+title: "Add Your First Query"
 order: 6
 description: Where you make it possible to retrieve a game
 tags: